gursharan-info/idp_chatbot/README.md

 2. Have to work on Deployment phase
 3. Permission error ( How to save model after training from docker image itself --if possible )
 4. Have to see why docker-compose is creating error with ` --cors "*" ` command in rasa
+5. How to test RASA for multiple Domain and NLU files